Artemis Fowl II: Fictional character biography

 In the seventh book, The Atlantis Complex, Artemis contracts a mental disease called Atlantis Complex disease, similar to OCD, and now has an alter-ego named Orion, who is in love with Holly Short.
 Due to the disease, Artemis finds himself obsessed with the number 5 and irrationally fearing the number 4.
 The disease worsens throughout the novel, leading to his distrust of close friends.
 A neutrino shock from Holly Short frees Artemis' alter-ego Orion but he comes back after being knocked out by a buzz baton blow from Holly.
 He later undergoes Atlantis Complex Disease treatment by the fairies, curing him and restoring his former self.

 In the eighth book, The Last Guardian, Artemis must save humankind by stopping the crazed pixie Opal Koboi.
 Opal kills her younger self (who followed Artemis and Holly to the present in the sixth book) to gain enough black magic to open a magical gate, which has been under the Fowl Manor for a millennium, and so release the Berserkers (ancient fairy warriors).
 Then Artemis must fight his brothers, who have been taken over by the Berserker souls.
 He sacrifices himself at the conclusion of the book to trigger an ancient spell that disperses Opal and her various fairy spirits, but since his spirit was human (apart from some traces of fairy magic from Holly's borrowed eye), his essence endures at the location of the spell long enough for Holly and Foaly to clone a new body for him and transfer his soul into it.
 Although the process leaves him with missing memories, the book ends with Butler, Holly and Foaly immediately beginning work to restore them.

-In The Fowl Twins—the first of a series of novels focusing on Artemis's younger twin brothers Beckett and Myles—it is mentioned that Artemis is currently six months into a five-year mission to Mars in a wind-up rocket he built in the family barn.
-He is accompanied by Butler, but has left his younger brothers Beckett and Myles under the 'guardianship' of NANNI, an artificial intelligence he created from combining his and Holly's brainwaves, with Artemis' intelligence and Holly's voice and mannerisms.
-Holly herself has now been promoted to Commodore and appears at the end of the novel, the narrative observing that a combined grin and grimace is a traditional expression for anyone who spends prolonged time with the Fowls.
+In The Fowl Twins, the first of a series of novels focusing on Artemis' younger twin brothers Beckett and Myles, it is mentioned that Artemis is currently six months into a five-year mission to Mars in a wind-up rocket he built in the family barn.
 In the third book, The Fowl Twins Get What They Deserve, Minerva Paradizo mentions that prior to meeting her sprite husband and having a daughter with him, she and Artemis had briefly explored a relationship.
 Artemis himself remains in space for the remainder of the series.